ubco-W2022T1-cosc301/project-group-25/final_report_group25A_Jesse_Lazzari_and_Samin_Intisar.md

-# Group 25A - "Jogo Bonito" an analysis by Jesse Lazzari and Samin Intisar
+# Group 25A - "Joga Bonito" an analysis by Jesse Lazzari and Samin Intisar

 ## Introduction